open-xchange/appsuite-frontend/documentation/components/actions-and-links.md

 - baton is available to the action as parameter
 - a callback function, called when the action is triggered for **multiple** (a list of) elements

+**capabilities (optional)**

+- type: string
+- outcome depends of state of capability and it's corresponding upsell config
+- draw action link only if at least one capability is active OR corresponding upsell is available
+- example: `capabilities: '!alone infostore'` expresses 'not alone OR infostore'

 ## ActionLink

 - id: must be unique